A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research

 \section{Explainable Artificial Intelligence: Preliminaries}

-This section first details the definitions of several critical terminologies commonly used in the XAI field.
+This section first details several critical terminologies commonly used in the XAI field.
 Then, we offer a general overview of the taxonomy of XAI approaches, aiming to furnish the reader with a solid comprehension of this topic.